TraiLYNNE/oracle-cli-project/notes.md

   [x] needs requirements
   [x] needs shebang line
   [X] needs to work
-  [] needs to be able to call the CLI CLass
+  [x] needs to be able to call the CLI Class